Spieler727/AutomatedReviewBot/README.md

 * Quotation marks and apostrophes appear as diamond question marks (Fixed)

 # Additions to be made
 * Planning on storing additional categories (service, food, atmosphere, etc...)
+(Added)
-* Navigating to "Reviews" tab if given the "Overview" url
+* Navigating to "Reviews" tab if given the "Overview" url (Added)